mstudiva/tag-based_RNAseq/Symbiodiniaceae28S_transcriptomic_typing_README.txt

-# Quick n' dirty Symbiodiniaceae typing from transcriptomic datasets, version September 11, 2020
+# Quick n' dirty Symbiodiniaceae typing from transcriptomic datasets, version August 17, 2023
 # Created by Michael Studivan (studivanms@gmail.com)
 # for use on the FAU KoKo HPC